JvanKatwijk/eti-stuff/README.md

 The set consists (currently) of two programs (both under continuous development)

-a. eti-frontend, which is a stripped dab-rpi version which generates eti-frames as output.
+a. eti-frontend, which is a stripped Qt-DAB version that generates eti-frames as output.
-   GUI is - obviously - based on dab-rpi.
+   The GUI is - obviously - based on Qt-DAB.
 There is an additional command line option "-O -", that will cause the ETI files to be send to stdout.
    The "normal" way of working is to have an input device selected, select